-See Notes 8 and 9 to our unaudited consolidated financial statements included elsewhere in this Quarterly Report for further discussion of our commodity and contingent consideration derivatives.
+See Notes 8 and 9 to our unaudited consolidated financial statements included elsewhere in this Quarterly Report for further discussion of our commodity derivatives.
 For additional discussion of our quantitative and qualitative disclosures about market risk, see "Part II, Item 7A.
 Quantitative and Qualitative Disclosures About Market Risk" in our 2021 Annual Report.